TobiasMaterzok/AIDPET/README.md

 cp *.py ~/tools_ua_gecko/
 ```

-5. You need to also download SAPGenPBC from
+5. You need to also download the SAPGenPBC toolchain from
 ```
 git clone https://github.com/TobiasMaterzok/PDB-Protein-Chain-Generator-in-Periodic-Boundary-Conditions
 ```
-and copy the files into ~/tools_ua_gecko/
+and copy all the files into ~/tools_ua_gecko/

 6. Create your working directory: